AddinDev/AddinDev/README.md

 ### Ohayo!, I'm Addin 👋

-- 🔭 I’m a intermediate iOS Developer
+- 🔭 I’m an intermediate iOS Developer
 - 🌱 Learn from the internet
-- 🏠 Jakarta Pusat
+- 🏠 Central Jakarta
-- 📬 How to reach me : <a href="mailto:addinsatria2004@gmail.com">Contact me!</a>
+- 📬 How to reach me : <a href="mailto:addinsatria2004@gmail.com">addin</a>

 ### About Me